danielneil/Shark-Config/README.md

 This is the demo configuration for the Shark algorithmic trading platform.

-For more information about Shark, see the its GitHub [repo](https://github.com/danielneil/Shark).
+For more information about Shark, see [here](https://github.com/danielneil/Shark).

 Out of the box it comes with configuration comprising of: